 I have spent the last 40 years since my introduction to art, painting both small scale and large scale.
 I started my career as a mural artist, painting murals at Howl at the Moon, Louis’ Lodge, Bluevale H.S, and other local establishments, including murals that I donated to the Grand River Hospital and The Children’s Museum (now TheMusuem).
 This transitioned in web design, during the internet’s earliest incarnation through present.
 Whether creating online graphics or large murals, my true calling lay in small-scale works especially landscape paintings.
 In 2015, I made the decision to become a full-time artist and commit myself to my one and true passion, creating landscapes and abstracts through watercolour, ink, or acrylic.
 I opened Wallhalla Art Studio the same year, established studio space at Globe Studios in Kitchener, and became a member of the Art District Gallery Co-op.

-Energy has always played a pertinent role in my body of work.
+Energy has always played a important role in my body of work.
 I am inspired by my surroundings, be it the woods or a distant skyline.
 When I create, it is my desire that those who view my work feel the energy of the surroundings in which the work was created.
-My watercolour paintings require a delicate hand, and because I often paint en plein air, I will use the water of the natural environment in the dilution of my paint.
-My acrylic landscapes and abstracts require a palette knife or brush, and allow me to convey the natural environment in an impressionistic manner.
-The transience and impermanence of the natural environment not only inspires my work but also compels me to experiment and explore new mediums and techniques.
-It is my hope that my love for the natural environment, the energy therein, and the freedom of creation is impressed upon the public through my works.
+Often I paint outdoors, “en plein air”, and I will use the water of the natural environment in the dilution of my paint.
+My acrylic landscapes and abstracts require a palette knife, which allows me to convey the natural environment in an expressive and impressionistic manner.
+The natural environment not only inspires my work but also compels me to experiment and explore new mediums and techniques.
+It is my hope that my love for nature, the energy therein, and the freedom of creation is impressed upon the public through my works.